mathesar-foundation/mathesar-wiki/engineering/architecture/dateandtime.md

 - `'1 year 1 month, 1 day 1 hour 1 minute 1.1 seconds'` maps to `P1Y1M1DT1H1M1.1S`
 - `'0 years 13 months 31 days 23 hours 60 minutes 61.1 seconds'` maps to `P1Y1M31DT24H1M1.1S`
+- `'1 year -1 month 3 days 14 hours -10 minutes 30.4 seconds'` maps to `P0Y11M3DT-13H-49M-29.6S`
+- `'1 year -1 month 3 days 14 hours -10 minutes 30.4 seconds ago'` maps to `P0Y-11M-3DT13H49M29.6S`

+Notes:
+- Commas and pluralization don't matter.
+- We use `T` to separate the date and time portions.
-Note where the units do and do not aggregate into larger units in the second example.
+- Take care of where the units do and do not aggregate into larger units in the second example.
+- Take care of how units are disaggregated in the third and fourth examples (e.g., 1 year - 1 month is 11 months).
+Negatives can get complicated.
+- In the final example, we see that `'ago'` negates the whole duration, but negative signs `'-'` affect only the single following unit.

 ## Canonical Representation of Dates and Times